owulveryck/blog/content/post/linearregression.md

 To make it simple: machine learning is feeding a "robot" with data and teach him how to analyse the errors so it can make decisions on its own.

 Scary isn't it?
+But so exciting...
+As usual I won't go into ethical debate on this blog, and I will stick to science and on the benefit of the science.

+But Rabelais's saying will remain, indeed:

+> Science sans conscience n'est que ruine de l'&acirc;me (_Science without conscience is but the ruin of the soul_)

-In this post I will explain
+In this post I will describe a simple implementation of a linear regression.

 ## The training set